Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Ferritin (Iron Stores)

 Because iron absorption can be impaired long before overt deficiency becomes visible, symptoms alone are an unreliable guide.
 This is where objective biomarkers become important.
-Ferritin, which reflects iron stores rather than circulating haemoglobin, often declines quietly during midlife and may signal developing deficiency before anaemia is diagnosed.
+Ferritin, which reflects iron stores rather than circulating hemoglobin, often declines quietly during midlife and may signal developing deficiency before anemia is diagnosed.
 Understanding ferritin status, therefore, provides a more accurate starting point for investigating fatigue linked to iron availability.

 Low ferritin is associated with persistent tiredness, poor concentration, hair thinning, cold extremities, and reduced exercise tolerance.
 Perimenopausal menstrual irregularity further increases iron demand.
 Importantly, ferritin status cannot be reliably assessed by symptoms alone.
 Objective measurement is required.